rcgsheffield/sheffield_hpc/FAQs.rst

 This is important because many applications and libraries rely on environment variables to locate their dependencies, such as shared libraries.

-Take, for instance, if we were to submit this :ref:`VASP batch job <vasp_batch_stanage>` without the ``--export=ALL`` option:
+Take, for instance, if we were to submit this :ref:`OpenMPI non-interactive hello world job <batch_openmpi_stanage>` without the ``--export=ALL`` option, i.e:

 .. code-block:: console
+    :emphasize-lines: 5

+        #!/bin/bash
+        #SBATCH --nodes=1
+        #SBATCH --ntasks-per-node=8
+        module load OpenMPI/4.1.4-GCC-12.2.0
-        srun vasp_std
+        srun hello

 We would encounter an error message containing:

 .. code-block:: console

-        slurmstepd: error: execve(): vasp_std: No such file or directory
-        srun: error: node093: task 0: Exited with exit code 2
+        [node140.pri.stanage.alces.network:12429] PMIX ERROR: NOT-FOUND in file client/pmix_client.c at line 562

-While loading the VASP module will add ``vasp_std`` to the path, when srun is initiated it creates a new environment.
-Since we haven't instructed it to export the environment variables to this new environment, it will not be able to locate ``vasp_std``, even if it's availble in the current shell environment.
+While loading the OpenMPI module will set the variable ``SLURM_MPI_TYPE=pmix_v4``, when srun is initiated it creates a new environment.
+Since we haven't instructed it to export the environment variables to this new environment, it will not be able to locate ``SLURM_MPI_TYPE``, even if it's available in the current shell environment.

 For those more familiar with the use of ``mpirun`` and ``mpiexec``:
 ``srun`` can here be thought to be functionally equivalent to ``mpirun`` and ``mpiexec``,